p-m-p/slider/README.md

 ## Installation

-Tnstall the module from NPM or a CDN.
+Install the module from NPM or a CDN.

 ```sh
 npm install --save @boxslider/slider